 - domestic violence

 Fees are on a sliding scale based on income.
-No one is ever turned away from our services due to financial limitations.
+There is a needs-based scholarship program available for those that qualify.
 We do not currently accept insurance.

 The Middleton Center offers a variety of support and enrichment groups.
 Group membership is open; however, facilitators do request a conversation prior to attending.

 - Bereavement Support Group.
 The Bereavement Group, Searching for Still Waters, explores the many complex feelings of grief after the loss of a loved one.
 The group looks at choices that allow for healthy living while maintaining a connection with the deceased.
 Domenica Rafferty, MS, NCC, LPC, provides guidance and leadership.
 Searching for Still Waters meets the second and fourth Saturdays of every month, 10 – 11:30 a.m.
 All conversations are confidential.

 All conversations are confidential.